-The specifics of a great Enablement charter can vary from business to business, but the following core elements must be present.
+The specifics of a great Enablement charter can vary from business to business, but the following key components must be present.

 What services are supported?

-- Are you creating content, curating it from around the organization?
+- Providing content management, creating relevant content and/or curating the right content it from around the organization?

-- Are you facilitating sales and marketing alignment through regular-scheduled meetings?
+- Facilitating sales and marketing alignment through regular-scheduled meetings?

 There is no one right answer to the services you are providing.
 Enablement’s role is to help the customer-facing organization overcome challenges, amplifying what they are good at, and reducing risk where they lack the ability to completely remove it.
 The mix of services you provide should align with your priorities in these areas.